 The distinction between exclusive license and assignment also matters in Bayh-Dole practice.
 Bayh-Dole’s definition of funding agreement at 35 USC 201(b) makes clear that any assignment by a contractor extends the funding agreement–and necessarily the patent rights clause–to the assignee.
-The assignee becomes a party to the funding agreement, a contractor.
+The assignee becomes a party to the funding agreement, a “contractor” per the definition at 35 USC 201(c).
 Each added contractor then works with the form of the standard patent rights clause specific to its standing–either a for-profit or nonprofit–with the stipulation, following 35 USC 202(c)(7)(A), that if a nonprofit assigns to a for-profit, the nonprofit patent rights clause must still apply to the for-profit.

 This asymmetry is in its way huge.
 When a for-profit takes assignment of a subject invention from a nonprofit, it must, in addition to the general requirements of Bayh-Dole and its patent rights clause, also follow the nonprofit-specific requirements of 35 USC 202(c)(7)–limiting assignment, sharing royalties with inventors, deducting from income earned and royalties only administrative expenses to manage subject inventions, dedicating any remaining income and royalties to scientific research or education, and working to attract small businesses as licensees.